 34 Quick Breakfast Ideas That Actually Fill You Up

 Layer scrambled eggs and shredded cheese in a tortilla, then toast it in a dry skillet until crisp.
-If you have leftover veggies or cooked bacon, they slide right in.
-Cut into wedges and dip in salsa or hot sauce.
-It’s a great way to use small leftovers without feeling like leftovers.
+They easily fit in if you have leftover veggies or cooked bacon.
+Slice into wedges and dip in salsa or hot sauce.
+This is a fantastic way to use small leftovers while avoiding that leftover feeling.

 9) Smoked Salmon Bagel